PoutineSyropErable/config_all/readme.md

 10. polybar is both bars

-cava is for music playing in terminal with a bar graph for frequency amplitude (The cool looking thing) And Xava is like cava, but embeded in the screen itself Eww and conky are extra window that appears with widgets (conky is for performance monitoring, eww is general)
+11. cava is for music playing in terminal with a bar graph for frequency amplitude (The cool looking thing)
+12. Xava is like cava, but embeded in the screen itself
+13. Eww and conky are extra window that appears with widgets (conky is for performance monitoring, eww is general)

-Kanata is for using asdf jkl; as control, alt, shift, windows/command/super, rofi is an application launcher.
-You'll need rofi-wayland (for Linux only) Mac already has one
+14. Kanata is for using asdf jkl; as control, alt, shift, windows/command/super,
+15. rofi is an application launcher.
+You'll need rofi-wayland (for Linux only)

+    Mac already has one

 ```bash
 sudo pacman -S rofi-wayland